Heron Crest Studios

 Message from artist

-Christine Sirko is a New Jersey based ceramic artist, museum professional, and teacher.
-She holds a Master of Arts degree in Museum Professions and a Bachelor of Arts in Education.
-In 2012 Christine returned to her roots in pottery, where she embarked on a three-year journey to formulate her style.
-Christine’s sculptural seashells and functional pottery incorporates the images of tall ships and sailor’s body art, inspired by her years with the San Diego Maritime Museum.
-In 2014 Christine joined the New Jersey Potter’s Guild and is exhibiting her work at various venues throughout the state.
+Christine Sirko is a Pennsylvania based ceramic artist, museum professional, and teacher.
+She holds a Master of Arts degree in Museum Professions and a Bachelor of Arts in Art Education.
+Christine's sculptural sea forms and functional pottery incorporates the images of the sea and sailor's body art, inspired by her years with the San Diego Maritime Museum.
+Christine joined the Pennsylvania Guild of Craftsmen and is a member of the New Jersey Potters Guild and exhibits her work at various venues throughout New Jersey and Pennsylvania.

 In The News